gu-fan/riv.vim/README.rst

 Contribution
 ------------

-There are many things needed to be done.
+There are many things need to do.

-If you are willing to improve this plugin.
+If you are willing to improve this plugin, Contribute to it.
-You can contribute to it.

 :Document:
-           1. this intro document need review and rewrite.
+           1. This README document need review and rewrite. it is also the helpdoc in vim.
            2. rewrite and merge the quickstart and quickintro. which could be used in vim.
            3. A screencast for quickstart.

 :Code:
-        1. Supprot autoformatting for table with column/row span.
+        1. Support autoformatting for table with column/row span.

-           The code of ``docutils/parsers/rst/tableparser``
+           The code of ``PATH-TO-Docutils/parsers/rst/tableparser``
            can be referenced.
         2. Support more other plugins of reStructuredText_

 ----